 Life insurance rates vary from person to person.
 The cost of an individual policy depends on the type of life insurance you buy (term or whole), your health, and the policy itself, like how long it lasts and additional features added.
 You can compare life insurance quotes online for free to get an estimate of how much you'll pay for your policy.

 |Coverage Amount||Age 30||Age 35||Age 40||Age 45|

+A general rule of thumb in determining whether or not you need life insurance is to ask yourself one question: does anyone depend on your income?
+If the answer is yes, then you probably need life insurance.
 A 2019 report by the U.S. Federal Reserve Board showed that nearly 40% of adults would have trouble paying a $400 emergency expense, and 12% "would be unable to pay the expense by any means."

+That means many would not be able to afford that would come with a loved one’s death, like funeral expenses, loss of income, and any other major financial obligations.
 Life insurance helps protect anyone who depends on your income or services from such emergencies.

 Marriage complicates finances, and you’ll feel better knowing your significant other has a safety net for any shared debt or future financial plans.

 Whether you’re paying for diapers or college tuition, kids are expensive.
 A life insurance policy ensures they’re taken care of from cradle to college.

 Mortgages are the biggest, longest-lasting debt most people will take on.
 A good rule of thumb is to have a life insurance policy that lasts as long as your mortgage.
 It's not uncommon for a policy to last 20 or 30 years.